 - Wages paid to residents of West Virginia are subject to West Virginia withholding even if some or all of the services were performed outside the state.
 Nonresidents are subject to West Virginia withholding on all wages paid for services performed in West Virginia.
+However, they may be exempt under a reciprocal agreement with another state, a short-term exemption or as a nonresident military spouse.
 Reciprocal withholding agreements are in effect between West Virginia and five other states.
 See Withholding on Residents and Nonresidents.

 - The method of determining income tax withholding on supplemental wage payments differs depending on whether the payments were made together with, or separate from, regular wages.
 See Supplemental Wages.

 - West Virginia employers are required to keep specific payroll tax records for at least five years.
 See Recordkeeping Requirements.